Jethet/project-elevador/README.md

 # elevador_project
-This project aims to create a temporary website for Elevador.
+The goal of this project was to create a temporary website for Elevador.

 ![Elevador logo](https://github.com/Jethet/elevador_project/blob/master/placeholder/static/images/elevador_logo.jpg)